-Three ski resorts, Boyne Highlands, Boyne Mountain and Nub’s Nob, grace the Petoskey Area and offer more than 160 runs between them.
+Three ski resorts, The Highlands, Boyne Mountain, and Nub’s Nob, grace the Petoskey Area and offer more than 160 runs between them.
 From fantastic beginner areas to black diamond excitement, if you want to ski or board, this is the place to be in Michigan.
 But the fun doesn’t stop when you take a break from the action, and there’s plenty to do if you don’t ski at all.

-Nearly a dozen wineries have popped up throughout the Petoskey Area in the last few years, giving you a delightful variety of red, white, fruit and even maple wines.
+Nearly a dozen wineries have popped up throughout the Petoskey Area in the last few years, giving you a delightful variety of red, white, fruit, and even maple wines.
 Particularly this time of year, chances are you will meet the owners themselves as they tell you the virtues of their particular blends.
-Time it right and you may be able to take part in a Wine & Paint event where a very patient artist will lead you through the ins and outs of painting your own masterpiece while sipping on a glass or two of wine.
-If you’re traveling with the family, that works, too, since a couple of the wineries afford family-friendly activities like snowshoeing, coloring and s’mores making.
+The time it right and you may be able to take part in a Wine & Paint event where a very patient artist will lead you through the ins and outs of painting your own masterpiece while sipping on a glass or two of wine.
+If you’re traveling with the family, that works, too, since a couple of the wineries afford family-friendly activities like snowshoeing, coloring, and s’mores making.

-Okay, so technically shopping and dining are two different things, but they do seem to go hand and hand so I’ll present them that way.
+Okay, so technically, shopping and dining are two different things, but they do seem to go hand and hand so I’ll present them that way.
 Check out the downtowns and other specialty shops within the Petoskey Area and you’ll find an interesting array of unique items.
-Whether you want to window shop or power shop, you won’t be disappointed in the clothing stores, gift shops, galleries and other locally owned treasure troves.
+Whether you want to window shop or power shop, you won’t be disappointed in the clothing stores, gift shops, galleries, and other locally owned treasure troves.

 Fun in the Petoskey Area isn’t just going downhill – it’s all around.
 Come see for yourself.
 We’ve got a room and good times waiting for you.